peterdri/ece-communications-labs/_ece350/lab1/AM-transmitters.md

 {% include alert.html title="Deliverable Question 1" class="info" content="Why is the spectrum symmetrical about 0 Hz?" %}

 - Now multiply the modulation waveform with the carrier signal to obtain the AM modulated waveform.
-Note the added *QT GUI Range* widget for _fc_.
+Note the added *QT GUI Range* widget for $$f_c$$.

-  - Set the carrier signal source block frequency to _fc_.
+  - Set the carrier signal source block frequency to `fc`.
-  - In the *QT GUI Range* widget for the _fc_ variable, set the maximum value as *samp_rate/2*
+  - In the *QT GUI Range* widget for the `fc` variable, set the maximum value as `samp_rate/2`
   - In the *QT GUI Time Sink*:
     - change the number of inputs to two as shown, and connect one to each of the modulation waveform and the modulated carrier.
     - go to the *Config* tab and label the two lines as "Modulation waveform" and "Modulated signal" as appropriate.